underscoreio/essential-slick/src/pages/8-databases.md

 There was a time when you needed a commercial license from Lightbend to use Slick in production with Oracle, SQL Server, or DB2.
 This restriction was removed in early 2016[^slick-blog-open].
-However, there was an effort to build free and open drivers, resulting in the FreeSlick project.
+However, there was an effort to build free and open profiles, resulting in the FreeSlick project.
-These drivers continue to be available, and you can find out more about this from the [FreeSlick GitHub page](https://github.com/smootoo/freeslick).
+These profiles continue to be available, and you can find out more about this from the [FreeSlick GitHub page](https://github.com/smootoo/freeslick).

 [^slick-blog-open]: [http://slick.lightbend.com/news/2016/02/01/slick-extensions-licensing-change.html](http://slick.lightbend.com/news/2016/02/01/slick-extensions-licensing-change.html).